terralang/terra/docs/api.md

 The Language and Lexer API
 -------------------------

-This section decribes the API for defining languages and interacting with the `lexer` object in detail.
+This section describes the API for defining languages and interacting with the `lexer` object in detail.

 ### Language Table ###
 A language extension is defined by a Lua table containing the following fields.